 Milk storage facility and equipment should be kept at a high level of hygiene and access controlled to the facility.
 There should be effective measures in place to eliminate access of pests, domestic animals, and insects to the facility.

 The safe transfer of milk to the milk storage facility, and collection of milk by the tanker vehicle for transporting to the processing plant.

 Focus on personal hygiene of staff and relevant training to equip them to manage and maintain the facility and equipment to be food-safe and hygienic.

 Attention is given to the safe handling and storage of animal medicine.
 There should be access control to medication, and records should be kept of animals that have been treated to manage withdrawal periods.

 An effective recordkeeping system of all animals should be in place regarding life-history, inoculations, treatments, and all tests performed by a veterinarian to ensure the animals are cleared/safe to be milked for human consumption.

 The wellbeing of staff working on the farms is measured against compliance with the Basic Conditions of Employment Act.
 Employment contracts are randomly verified which stipulates working hours, wages and leave benefits.
 Furthermore, their housing facilities are also surveyed to be adequate with essential facilities such as running water and sanitary facilities.

 The welfare of animals is measured against the internationally accepted criteria of the Five Freedoms of animals.

 - Freedom from fear

-- Animals can engage in relatively normal patterns of animal behaviour
+- Freedom to engage in relatively normal patterns of animal behaviour.